-TEL 03-3524-8282

-2 10:30 - 19:00 (17:00 at the end of every month) None

-TOKYO KOTSU KAIKAN

-About

-Here you will find famous local products from all across the country!
-It is lined with antenna shops from Hokkaido in the north to Kyushu in the south, offering delicious foods and traditional crafts.
-There are shops offering tourist information so you can consult with them before visiting the area.
+TOKYO KOTSU KAIKAN About Here you will find famous local products from all across the country!
+It is lined with antenna shops and travel information desks from Hokkaido in the north to Okinawa in the south, offering delicious foods and traditional crafts.
+It's also a great place to visit before you make the trip.

-There is a wheelchair-accessible restroom on the B1 floor and baby beds on the 2nd floor.
-Please visit the information desk on the 1st floor for details
+accessible restroom on the B1 floor and baby beds on the 2nd floor.
+Please visit the information desk on the 1st floor for details.